 - Orange in marketing.
 Orange supports a greater range of tones and values than red, while still standing out in a wide range of settings.
 For that reason, it is very popular in website design and print advertisements, where it draws attention while working well with both warm and cool colours.

 - Orange in interior design.
 In retail stores, studies show that orange is associated with cheapness and low quality, unless balanced with soft lighting: with soft lighting, an orange interior creates the highest level of perceived price fairness of any retail interior colour scheme.
-However, in office environments, workers were least likely to want to work in an orange or purple office, with greater effect on mood and performance the greater the colour saturation of the environment.
+However, in office environments, workers were least likely to want to work in an orange or purple office, with a greater effect on mood and performance the greater the colour saturation of the environment.

 The Meaning of Green

 - Green in food.
 It goes without saying that green is the colour of nature, so it’s perceived as being healthy and tranquil, and is associated with feelings of abundance.
-In food, the colour green is produced by chlorophyll, and green foods are loaded in vitamins, minerals, dietary fibre, and disease-fighting phytochemicals.
+In food, the green is produced by chlorophyll, and green foods are loaded in vitamins, minerals, dietary fibre, and disease-fighting phytochemicals.